kanshiG/azure-docs/articles/cosmos-db/create-table-dotnet.md

 ## Review the code

 Let's make a quick review of what's happening in the app.
-Open the DocumentDBRepository.cs file and you'll find that these lines of code create the Azure Cosmos DB resources.
+Open the Program.cs file and you'll find that these lines of code create the Azure Cosmos DB resources.

 * The DocumentClient is initialized.

     ```csharp
-    client = new DocumentClient(new Uri(ConfigurationManager.AppSettings["endpoint"]), ConfigurationManager.AppSettings["authKey"]);`
+     CloudStorageAccount storageAccount = CloudStorageAccount.Parse(connectionString);
+     CloudTableClient tableClient = storageAccount.CreateCloudTableClient();
     ```

-* A new database is created.
+* A new Table container if it does not exist is created.

     ```csharp
-    await client.CreateDatabaseAsync(new Database { Id = DatabaseId });
-    ```

-* A new graph container is created.

-    ```csharp
-    await client.CreateDocumentCollectionAsync(
-        UriFactory.CreateDatabaseUri(DatabaseId),
-        new DocumentCollection { Id = CollectionId },
-        new RequestOptions { OfferThroughput = 1000 });
+    CloudTable table = tableClient.GetTableReference("people");
+    table.CreateIfNotExists();
     ```

 ## Update your connection string

 Now go back to the Azure portal to get your connection string information and copy it into the app.